-Chevening offers full scholarships to outstanding individuals from more than 150 countries and territories to study for up to 1 year at Master’s level in higher education institutions across the UK.
+Chevening offers full scholarships to outstanding individuals from more than 150 countries and territories to study for up to one year at Master’s level in higher education institutions across the UK.
 Chevening Scholars are high achievers working in government, business, academia, the media and civil society who demonstrate the qualities and ambition to rise to positions of leadership in their home countries.

 Chevening is constantly looking for opportunities to extend its reach and impact and partnerships are a highly effective way of achieving this.

-We are in the process of finalising some exciting new partnerships for the upcoming 2015/16 competition.
+We are in the process of finalising some exciting new partnerships for the upcoming 2015/2016 competition.
 Please check back soon as details of all our partners are currently being updated.

-Are you interested in becoming a Chevening partner?
+Are you interested in becoming a Chevening Partner?
 Read about our partnership opportunities.

 Explore our current partnership award opportunities in this section of the Chevening website.
 Please also refer to your country page for details of unique award opportunities available to candidates from your home country.